 From July 21, 2005, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-For the RMB against the U.S. dollar, there was appreciation of approximately 6.3% and 2.3% during the years ended December 31, 2020 and 2021, respectively, and there were depreciation of approximately 8.2% during the year ended December 31, 2022, respectively.
+For the RMB against the U.S. dollar, there was appreciation of approximately 2.3% during the year ended December 31, 2021, respectively, and there were depreciation of approximately 8.2% and 2.9% during the year ended December 31, 2022 and 2023, respectively.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the RMB and the U.S. dollar in the future.